Overview

 Once scammers convince a mule to move money, the rest of the scheme unfolds.

 Mule drivers might ask you to open a new bank account or provide access to your existing accounts so they can deposit money, which they’ll then instruct you to transfer elsewhere.
+They might wire you funds and ask you to purchase a gift card, then share the card numbers and PIN with them.

 In some cases, they’ll have you pick up and forward packages containing cash, gift cards, or similar items.
 Alternatively, they might direct you to use the money they send to purchase cryptocurrency.